BedrockStreaming/tech.bedrockstreaming.com/_posts/2020-12-08-Three-years-running-kubernetes-on-production-at-Bedrock.md

 Now, we’re using cluster-autoscaler with the expander priority to automatically fallback on lower priority ASGs (see above Scalability/Cluster-autoscaler).

 It takes us around 10mn to start a node when all our instances are _InsufficientInstanceCapacity_.
-There are other mechanisms that directly detect _InsufficientInstanceCapacity_ on an ASG, so we don’t have to wait 5mn before moving on to the next one.
+There are other mechanisms that directly detect _InsufficientInstanceCapacity_ on an ASG, so we wouldn't have to wait 5mn before moving on to the next one.
 We’re thinking about implementing them, but they’re not really compatible with cluster-autoscaler right now.

 As of today, we have two ASGs per application group, as Spot, and also two ASGs as on-demand automatic fallback.

 #### Draino and node-problem-detector

-The problem came when downscaling : cluster-autoscaler removes the least used node, whether it’s a Spot or an on-demand instance.
+The problem came when downscaling : cluster-autoscaler removes the least used node, no matter if it’s a Spot or an on-demand instance.

-We found ourselves with a lot of on-demand nodes after load peaks and they stayed.
+We found ourselves with a lot of on-demand nodes after load peaks and they stayed on.
+And they cost a lot more than Spot instances

-We were already using node-problem-detector, so we added draino, to detect if an instance is an on-demand and try to remove it when it’s so.
+We were already using node-problem-detector, so we added draino, to detect if an instance is on-demand and try to remove it when it is.
 Draino waits for 2h after the node is launched before trying to remove it.

 Since then, we use on-demand only when there’s no Spot left and only for a few hours.